Hachesse/nbodies/README.md

 variable integration step, planet collision and breakup rules...
 The Python3 version is fully object-oriented and uses the pygame rendering engine.

+If features classes Universe and Planet.
+The Planet class has variables and methods relative to each planet behavior, including drawing, while the Universe class has a dynamic table of Planets and performs the physics: interaction calculation, time step adjustment, collision and fragmentation deteciton, etc. Global objects such as the representation surface are managed in the __main__ section and passed down myUniverse and Planet objects.